aryadaroui/Favy/readme.md

 Copyright 2023 - Arya "Dee" Daroui

-Don't redistribute or sell this project. *Otherwise*, MIT/Apache v2.0 Licenses apply.
+Don't redistribute this project. *Otherwise*, MIT/Apache v2.0 Licenses apply.

 In other words, you are welcome to...